 In this paper the authors asked whether using naturalistic stimulus elicits the so-called attraction effect.
 The design of the study is motivated by mixed views on the robustness of the attraction effect and in particular a claim made by Frederick et al. (2014), according to which the attraction effect occurs only when options are described with numerical attributes.
 In response to that claim Huber et al. (2014) described another set of criteria that need to be met in order to test for the attraction effect.
 In the present study, the authors attempt to satisfy both the criteria of Frederick et al. and of Huber et al. and report a zero attraction effect.
 Overall the study is both timely and will interest a broad audience.
 Furthermore, the authors follow an extremely careful procedure in order to construct their choice sets.
 I believe that this paper will contribute to the ongoing debate regarding the robustness of the attraction effect.
 However, I can see a few limitations of the current study while I have some requests for further analyses.
 The latter are needed in order to see if the data consist of a mixture of "repulsion" and "attraction" effects, even within participants, that are determined by different factors (e.g. distance between target and decoy, preference for competitor and target).
 Limitations: 1) The authors meticulously elicit similarity and preference ratings for different Netflix moving.
 These ratings are used in order to construct target-competitor-decoy triplets.
 Regarding preference ratings, the underlying (reasonable) assumption here is that if two movies receive equal ratings then participants should be indifferent between them.
 However, I am unclear if this works well in practice.
 In particular, if choosing between two dissimilar movies of equal ratings would yield 50%-50% choice probabilities.
 My concern is motivated by the oftentimes discrepancy encountered between judgment and choice experiments but also by the fact that evaluating or comparing dissimilar naturalistic stimuli, such as movies, may engender different cognitive processes.
 For instance, when asked to rate a movie participants may arrive at the rating by comparing the movie at hand with all other movies within the same genre (e.g. this is a very good action movie).
 But when asked to compare an action movie and a thriller, their choice could be guided by their overall preferences for one genre over the other (e.g. I strongly prefer a very good thriller over a very good action movie).
 Ensuring correspondence between equal ratings of dissimilar naturalistic stimuli and choice indifference is necessary in order to claim that the Frederick's criteria are met.
 This correspondence can only be assessed experimentally.
 Finally, asides the aforesaid criteria, if preferences elicited from ratings and from choices are decoupled this would undermine the appropriateness of the design in studying the attraction effect in the absence of binary baseline choices between target and competitor.

-We thank the reviewer for pointing out this potential problem with the experimental design.
-To address this issue, we used average genre ratings as a proxy for overall genre preference.
+We thank the reviewer for their very helpful comments and for pointing out this potential issue in the experimental design.
+To address this, we used average genre ratings as a proxy for overall genre preference.
 When including this variable in our regression model, we found that participants were marginally more likely to choose the target or competitor with the higher average genre rating.
-To test whether this pattern influenced the strength of the attraction effect, we repeated the t-test on the subset of trials where participants had similar genre preferences over the target and competitor, and found no evidence for the attraction effect.
+To test whether this pattern influenced the strength of the attraction effect, we repeated the t-test on the subset of trials where participants had similar genre preferences over the target and competitor.
+We found no evidence for the attraction effect after controlling for these genre effects.

+For ease, we have included the additional material from the main text below.